 How Duckbill Cricket Bat Toes Influence Bat Performance

-The duckbill cricket bat toe design significantly impacts the bat's performance.
+The duckbill cricket bat toe design has a significant impact on the bat's performance.
 By having less wood around the toe area, the duckbill design shifts the balance and weight distribution upwards, closer to the player's hands.

-This shift makes the cricket bat pick-up much lighter, offering better manoeuvrability and control and most importantly being a lighter pick-ups, which as I have written about extensively in other post is the most important feature you should consider when buying a new cricket bat.
+This shift makes the cricket bat pick-up much lighter, offering better manoeuvrability and control, and, most importantly, a lighter pick-up, which, as I have written about extensively in other posts, is the most important feature to consider when buying a new cricket bat.

 The duckbill design also affects the bat's sweet spot.
 With less weight in the toe, the sweet spot can be positioned slightly higher, providing a better balance between power and control.